Error estimates for approximations of nonlinear uniformly parabolic equations: Two regularizations of inf- sup- type

-\end{defn} In the following proposition we state the facts about $x$-inf- and $x$-sup- convolutions that we will use in this paper.
-Their proofs are very similar to those in the elliptic case and for the standard parabolic inf- and sup- convolution (see \cite[Chapter 4]{Rates Homogen} or \cite[Proposition 5.3]{Cabre Caffarelli book}) and we omit them. \begin{prop} Assume $u\in C^{0,1}_x(\Omega \times (0,T))$.
+In the following proposition we state the facts about $x$-inf- and $x$-sup- convolutions that we will use in this paper.
+Their proofs are very similar to those in the elliptic case (see \cite[Chapter 4]{Rates Homogen} or \cite[Proposition 5.3]{Cabre Caffarelli book}) and we omit them. \begin{prop} Assume $u\in C^{0,1}_x(\Omega \times (0,T))$.
 Then: \begin{enumerate} \item If $(x^*, t)$ is any point at which the infimum (resp. supremum) is achieved in the definition of $u^-_{\theta}(x,t)$ (resp. $u^+_{\theta}(x,t)$), then